elasticio/api-docs/source/includes/_workspaces.md

 }
 ```

-This endpoint allows retrieve one Topic only by ID.
+This endpoint allows to retrieve all Topics.

 ### HTTP Request